sir3stoolkit.mantle package

 - Returns:

-Dataframe with one row per timestamp (datatype float) and MultiIndex columns: - Level 0: tk (device ID) - Level 1: name (device name) - Level 2: end_nodes (tuple of connected node IDs as string) - Level 3: property (result vector name)
+DataFrame with one row per timestamp and MultiIndex columns: - Level 0: tk (device ID) - Level 1: name (device name) - Level 2: end_nodes (tuple of connected node tks as string) - Level 3: property (result name) Data types: float for scalars, str for vectorized data.

 - Return type: